monome/iii/README.md

 The grid was originally conceived of as "doing nothing by itself" without being connected to a computer running a program.
 Now, the tiny computer inside the grid (RP2040) is capable enough of doing some interesting things.
 We're hoping this means in some cases simply requiring less complexity (as in, a specialized eurorack module or DAW plugin or tricky command line framework).
 It also provides the possibility to connect to less-general-purpose computers (like phones) who prefer MIDI.

-That said!
-The original method of interfacing via norns or serialosc (and any of the [various languages and environments](https://monome.org/docs/grid/grid-computer/)) is a fundamentally excellent approach. iii fills a small gap.
+That said, the original method of interfacing via norns or serialosc (and any of the [various languages and environments](https://monome.org/docs/grid/grid-computer/)) is a fundamentally excellent approach. iii fills a small gap.

 The new firmware is capable of toggling between iii and monome/serial modes.

-## why NOT do this

-This is alpha software and such:

-- there are bugs, almost certainly
-- there are limitations we know about
-- there are limitations we haven't yet identified
-- initial documentation and examples are sparse

-Furthermore we're not looking at this (yet) as part of the product: as such it has no promised functionality, a warranty, or a timeline to become official.

-Practically speaking: the grid is a very constrained device when it comes to user interface.
-In a typical norns script or Max patch, there is helpful text and interface details that assist with the navigation of a blank grid.
-An iii script running on the device itself will require some clever design to accommodate the minimal interface.

-_note: we're working on extending `diii` (the text interface) to include some amount of interface display and OSC exchange, which may serve some of these needs._

 ## compatibility